Spina Bifida Surgery:

 Your Experience Depends on Our Experience

-By the Numbers More than 1,594Referrals for suspected Myelomeningocele (MMC)
+By the Numbers More than 1,642Referrals for suspected Myelomeningocele (MMC)

-More than 865Evaluations for suspected MMC190Fetal surgeries for MMC All numbers reflect data from 1995-December 2013 at The Children's Hospital of Philadelphia.
+More than 894Evaluations for suspected MMC199Fetal surgeries for MMC All numbers reflect data from 1995-March 2014 at The Children's Hospital of Philadelphia.
 Prenatal spina bifida surgery is one of the most exciting developments in the history of treatment for birth defects.
 It is also an extremely complex procedure that requires extensive experience to perform successfully.
 Mothers who choose fetal surgery require the most expert and carefully coordinated care from the time of diagnosis, for the spina bifida surgery itself, and through the baby's delivery and care afterwards.

 Spina bifida is the most common birth defect of the central nervous system, affecting about 1,500 babies born each year in the United States.
 A new spina bifida surgery breakthrough, reported on in the New England Journal of Medicine, is providing new possibilities to families faced with this devastating condition.